Techtonica/curriculum/javascript/event-recommender.md

 # Event Recommender System with Javascript

+### Projected Time
+1-3 hours

 ### Primary Goals
 To build a modular system using Object Oriented Programming principles.

 ### Overview
 In this project, you'll build an EventRecommender System that will help you practice Object Oriented Programming using Javascript.
-This should take a maximum of 3 hours.

-### Context
-* Object Oriented Programming (OOP) is a popular style of programming that is oftentimes adopted for Backend Code Organization.
-* OOP enables
-    * Readability (esp in a large code base)
-    * Function abstraction
-    * Easier testing
-* Displaying Object Oriented Programming Skills in an interview is extremely impressive, and shows your ability to design and organize systems.

 ### How to get Started
 #### User Requirements

-Create a JavaScript file for your class(es); it highly encouraged to make a User and Event class above and outside of your EventRecommender class.
+You need to build a program that lets users browse a list of events and save the ones they are interested in.
+For today's piece of the project, you'll write object-oriented JS code to manage users and events.
+In a later lesson, you'll add a UI for your users to use.

 When you instantiate an EventRecommender object, you should be able to do the following: